-Submissions are judged in large part on how well they address the theme of the Contest; every year, we select the theme based on issues that are timely and relevant and for which we would like to raise public consciousness.
+Every year, we select a new theme based on issues that are timely and relevant and for which we would like to raise public consciousness.
+Submissions are judged in large part on how well they address the annual theme of the Contest.

 The written reflection helps your audience and the judges understand more about you, your work, and the issue you are addressing.
 It is like the introduction to a book or an artist’s statement in a museum.